 - Step one leg forward and plant your foot firmly.
-Make sure your foot is far enough behind you that your front leg will make a 90-degree angle when you lower.
+Make sure your other foot is far enough behind you that your front leg will make a 90-degree angle when you lower.

-- Once your foot is planted, slowly lower your back knee to the ground until your front leg makes a 90-degree angle.
+- Once your foot is planted, slowly lower your back knee toward the ground until your front leg makes a 90-degree angle.
 Be careful not to bang your knee.
 Stop just a few centimeters above the ground if it helps you avoid that.

 - Push off of the ground with your front foot and bring your legs back together.

 - Repeat, only step the opposite foot forward this time.
 Continue alternating until you reach your desired rep count.